dnxware/dnxware-org/prompb/README.md

-The compiled protobufs are version controlled and you won't normally need to re-compile them when building Prometheus.
+The compiled protobufs are version controlled and you won't normally need to re-compile them when building dnxware.

 If however you have modified the defs and do need to re-compile, run `make proto` from the parent dir.